mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

   mutate(is_paragraph = !is_chapter_title & qty_words > 0)
 ```

- After this the [_rle_](https://stat.ethz.ch/R-manual/R-devel/library/base/html/rle.html) function is used to find consequtive rows belong to a paragraph and when it is broken by non-paragraph lines.
+ After this the [_rle_](https://stat.ethz.ch/R-manual/R-devel/library/base/html/rle.html) function is used to find consecutive rows belong to a paragraph and when it is broken by non-paragraph lines.
 Each row in resulting data-frame tells us how many lines are part of one paragraph, or the number of lines between paragraphs.

 ```r
  tbl_paragraph_id <- data.frame(length = rle(tbl_paragraphs$is_paragraph)[[1]],
                                 value = rle(tbl_paragraphs$is_paragraph)[[2]])
 ```

 The we use this data frame to create a new column in the paragraph data frame to set an identifier for each paragraph.
-With the function _seq_ a number is generated for each set of consequtive lines.
-The _rep_ function repeats this number for the number of consequtive lines.
-In the next _mutate_ function the paragraph identifiers are removed if the set of consequtive rows are not part of a paragraph.
+With the function _seq_ a number is generated for each set of consecutive lines.
+The _rep_ function repeats this number for the number of consecutive lines.
+In the next _mutate_ function the paragraph identifiers are removed if the set of consecutive rows are not part of a paragraph.

 ```r
 tbl_paragraphs %<>% mutate(id_paragraph = rep(seq(1,nrow(tbl_paragraph_id),1),